chow1026/chow1026.github.io/posts/nikola-setup.md

 GITHUB_COMMIT_SOURCE = True
 ```

-I am honestly a little confused whether or not the `DEPLOY_COMMANDS` is actually needed.
+~~ I am honestly a little confused whether or not the `DEPLOY_COMMANDS` is actually needed.
 I looked into the github_deploy.py under the hood of Nikola, it seems the deploy commands are already predefined.
 I need to further experiment whether the `nikola github_deploy` would work without a `DEPLOY_COMMANDS` defined in `config.py`.
-Will update when I am 200% certain.
+Will update when I am 200% certain. ~~

+Update: `nikola github_deploy` IS indeed GOD-SENT.
+Without having to define `DEPLOY_COMMANDS`, it nicely does everything for us - push `output` content to master, and source to source.

-That said, whenever I want to update content to my github page, I simply type:
+~~That said~~ Now, whenever I want to update content to my github page, I simply type:
 ```
 $ nikola github_deploy
 ```